eGFR Reference Tool (CKD-EPI 2021 Race-Free)

 Track Your eGFR Over Time

 Trends matter more than single readings.
-Log your blood test results, monitor creatinine and eGFR across labs, and share a clear summary with your doctor — all in the Health3 app.
+Log your blood test results, monitor creatinine and eGFR across labs, and share a clear summary with your healthcare provider — all in the Health3 app.